cockroachdb/docs/v20.2/connect-to-the-database-cockroachcloud.md

 ---
-title: Connect to the Database
+title: Connect to the Database (CockroachCloud)
-summary: How to connect to a CockroachDB cluster from your application
+summary: How to connect to a CockroachCloud cluster from your application
 toc: true
 ---

 <div class="filters filters-big clearfix">
-  <button class="filter-button current">Local</button>
+  <a href="connect-to-the-database.html"><button class="filter-button">Local</button></a>
-  <a href="connect-to-the-database-cockroachcloud.html"><button class="filter-button">CockroachCloud</button></a>
+  <button class="filter-button current">CockroachCloud</button>
 </div>

-This page has instructions for connecting to a CockroachDB cluster from your application using various programming languages.
+This page has instructions for connecting to a CockroachCloud cluster from your application using various programming languages.
 Each example shows a [connection string][connection_params] for a secure cluster to a `bank` database.
 Depending on your cluster's configuration, you may need to edit this connection string.

-The connection strings listed on this page set the required authentication options to connect to [local](authentication.html) clusters.
-Local clusters use self-signed SSL certificates.
+The connection strings listed on this page set the required authentication options to connect to [free CockroachCloud](../cockroachcloud/authentication.html) clusters.
+CockroachCloud clusters use a signed certificate generated for your cluster that you download from the CockroachCloud console.

 For a reference that lists all of the supported cluster connection parameters, see [Connection Parameters][connection_params].